You are viewing Australian and NZ students' course information. Change to view international students' course information.

 - Be part of the solution to our increasing environmental issues including climate change, air, water and soil quality and water resources.

-- Choose from core study areas including environmental impacts and geographic information systems or field mapping, systems modelling and environmental management.
+- Study in the areas of land resources, hydrogeology, environmental geology, biogeochemistry, geographic information systems and field mapping, systems modelling and sustainable management.

 - Learn through a combination of theoretical, practical and field classes, using real-world industry examples and methods.